-For appeals of pre-service claims, as defined in (Section 5: How to File a Claim), the first level appeal will be conducted and you will be notified by the Claims Administrator of the decision within 15 days from receipt of a request for appeal of a denied claim.
-The second level appeal will be conducted and you will be notified by us of the decision within 15 days from receipt of a request for review of the first level appeal decision.
+For appeals of pre-service requests for Benefits as defined in (Section 5: How to File a Claim), the first level appeal will be conducted and you will be notified by the Claims Administrator of the decision within 15 days from receipt of a request for appeal of a denied request for Benefits.
+The second level appeal will be conducted and you will be notified by the Plan Administrator of the decision within 15 days from receipt of a request for review of the first level appeal decision.

 For appeals of post-service claims as defined in (Section 5: How to File a Claim), the first level appeal will be conducted and you will be notified by the Claims Administrator of the decision within 30 days from receipt of a request for appeal of a denied claim.
-The second level appeal will be conducted and you will be notified by us of the decision within 30 days from receipt of a request for review of the first level appeal decision.
+The second level appeal will be conducted and you will be notified by the Plan Administrator of the decision within 30 days from receipt of a request for review of the first level appeal decision.

-For procedures associated with urgent claims, see "Urgent Claim Appeals that Require Immediate Action" below.
+For procedures associated with urgent requests for Benefits, see "Urgent Appeals that Require Immediate Action" below.

-If you are not satisfied with the first level appeal decision of the Claims Administrator, you have the right to request a second level appeal from us as the Plan Administrator.
-Your second level appeal request must be submitted to us in writing within 60 days from receipt of the first level appeal decision.
+If you are not satisfied with the first level appeal decision of the Claims Administrator, you have the right to request a second level appeal from the Plan Administrator.
+Your second level appeal request must be submitted to the Plan Administrator in writing within 60 days from receipt of the first level appeal decision.